Joint Quality Assessment and Example-Guided Image Processing by Disentangling Picture Appearance from Content: Background and Novelty

 \subsection{Novelty of the Proposed DRL Method}

 Our proposed DRL method differs from prior work in the following key aspects.
 First, prior work on disentangled domain transfer either uses different encoders/decoders for each domain \cite{ref:disrep_domain} and/or categorical inputs to specify the target domain \cite{ref:drit} for multi-domain adaptation.
-By contrast, we use a \textbf{fixed pair of networks to disentangle features}, and the predicted appearance features are used directly to specify the target domain for image processing.
+By contrast, we use a \textbf{fixed pair of networks to disentangle features without the need for a domain label,} and the predicted appearance features are used directly to specify the target domain for image processing.
+This property of our proposed method enables its use for quality assessment.
+The ``domain'' in style transfer controls the visual appearance of images, the characterization of which is the goal of visual quality assessment.
+However, since existing work requires choosing a different encoder for each domain or providing a domain label to the encoder, those encoders cannot themselves be used to obtain a representation of the domain, i.e., quality.

 Secondly, both QD-Net and DRIQA solve restoration tasks using pre-defined restoration targets.
 We instead adopt an \textbf{``example-guided image processing'' (EGIP)} framework that learns general appearance-related representations at training time.
 During inference, the desired processing behavior is expressed using a pair of example images that include a source image and its processed version.
 The DRL model infers the desired transform from the example and applies it to the input source image to be processed.